devnull-cz/c-prog-lang/modules/namespace.md

 - objects, functions, `typedef` constants
 - labels
 - tags of structures or unions, and enumerations
-- structure or union individually
+- members of a structure or union individually

 The "individual" part means each structure or union has its own namespace.
 So, you can have two different structures, each using the same member names.